What is Blood Alcohol Concentration (BAC)?

 - The amount of time you spend consuming alcohol.

 - Knowing how to identify a standard drink is necessary for calculating blood alcohol concentrations.
-The following chart outlines what a standard drink looks like.
 Please note that mixed drinks may not be measured and may contain more than 1.25/1.0 oz of alcohol.
-Drinks containing high proof alcohol (Everclear, grain alcohol etc) should be treated with caution.
+Drinks containing high proof alcohol (Everclear, grain alcohol, etc) should be treated with caution.

 - One drink is equivalent to:

 - 1 oz Shot (100 proof/50% Alcohol)